thisconnect/planet/README.md

 ### Arrays

 Arrays are not treated as objects and will not be merged by `merge` operations.
-The elements of an array can be individually fetched by `get` or set by `put` opernations.
+The elements of an array can be `set` or fetched by `get` opernations.
 Removing single elements from an array is not yet specified.

 ### String

-Single characters of a string value can be manipulated with `put` or read with `get`.
+Single characters of a string value can be manipulated with `set` or read with `get`.